Holographic Interpretation of Shannon Entropy of Coherence of Quantum Pure States

 {\it Consideration of the proposal in two models.---}To now, we have studied the holographic Shannon entropy of the CFT$_2$ coherence in the bulk.
 There, we relied on classical statistical mechanics and invoked the ideas of complexity.
 In this section, considering two one-dimensional models, we check our proposal (\ref{eq:result}) for the boundary qubits state by using a discrete holographic tensor network.
 Here, the Shannon entropy of the coherence of the target system $A$ can be written in the Boltzmann form $H_A^{\rm bit}=(1/N)\log_2W_A^{({\rm bdy})}$ in terms of the number of classicalized (boundary) microstates $W_A^{({\rm bdy})}$ due to the measurement errors and the number $N(\gg 1)$ of elements in the statistical ensemble of $A$.

 First, we consider the ground state of the target system $A$ in a strongly coupled CFT$_2$, where the classicalized microstates are counted by their real-space degrees of freedom (dual to the MERA network of $A$) only, due to $\epsilon_Q=\epsilon$.
-We recall that, because of the Stirling formula, the disentangler and the coarse grainer of the MERA reduce the number of classicalized microstates to $1/2^N$ of the unreduced number per site in the deeper layer of the MERA.
+We recall that, because of the Stirling formula, the disentangler operations and the isometries of EPR pairs in each layer of the MERA reduce the number of classicalized microstates to $1/2^N$ of the unreduced number per site in the deeper layer of the MERA.
 In this way, we obtain $W_A^{(m)}/W_A^{(m+1)}=2^{Nl_{m+1}}$ for the number of classicalized microstates $W_A^{(m)}$ and the number of sites $l_m$ in the $m$-th layer ($m=0,1,\ldots,M$) of the MERA of $A$.
 Here, the $0$-th layer is the boundary.
 At the deepest $M$-th layer, we have $W_A^{(M)}=1$.
 Consequently, we find that

 which is the discretized area of $\Gamma_A^0$.
 The generalization of this result to a finite temperature system is straightforward by applying the result of Ref.\cite{MIH}.

 Second, we consider the thermal and momentum equilibrium state of the target system $A$ in a CFT$_2$ perfect fluid in the `{\it non-relativistic}' regime.
 This momentum equilibrium state of $A$ is obtained from the thermal equilibrium state of $A$, dual to two MERA networks of $A$\cite{MIH}, by transforming the coordinate system $(t,x)$ of the boundary alongside the moving reservoir and transforming the Hamiltonian $\widehat{{\cal H}}_A$ of $A$, using